We are talking about a childhood viral disease that can be prevented with vaccination and is highly contagious.

-The chickenpox virus, if acquired during pregnancy, is known to cause congenital chickenpox.
+If acquired during pregnancy, the chickenpox virus is known to cause congenital chickenpox.

-Avoid getting pregnant for three months after the last dose of chickenpox vaccine.
+Avoid getting pregnant for three months after the last dose of the chickenpox vaccine.

-There is no research that reports whether the attenuated virus from the varicella vaccine is excreted in human milk.
+No research reports whether the attenuated virus from the varicella vaccine is excreted in human milk.

 Vaccination is not recommended for people who are seriously ill.
 It should be delayed until they recover.

-People vaccinated against chickenpox should avoid contact with high-risk people who are susceptible to chickenpox
+People vaccinated against chickenpox should avoid contact with high-risk people susceptible to chickenpox

 because of a possible risk of transmission.